odinndagur/for_breathing_disaster/README.md

 # for breathing disaster #
-Live visualizer for *BRIDGES IV - for breathing disaster* by Ægir Sindri Bjarnason.
+Live visualizer I made for *BRIDGES IV - for breathing disaster* by Ægir Sindri Bjarnason.

 <picture>